 Any viral or bacterial infection may trigger psoriatic arthritis in a susceptible patient who has psoriasis.

 If a patient has a family history or personal history of psoriasis, then he is at high risk of psoriatic arthritis.

 Psoriatic arthritis is a systemic disease.
 It involves the skin and musculoskeletal systems.
 Diagnosis of psoriatic arthritis depends on signs, symptoms, clinical features, and observation of a physician.
 There are no reliable diagnostic tests are available.

-A patient has psoriasis or a family history of psoriasis and psoriatic arthritis.
-A patient complains of small joint pain or large joint pain with inflammation.
+The patient has psoriasis or a family history of psoriasis and psoriatic arthritis.
+The patient complains of small joint pain or large joint pain with inflammation.

 On clinical observations, a doctor may find pain in feet, and joints of extremities.
 The doctor can look for patches of skin rashes on the palm, shin, and elbow regions.